Rules of the Game Tūkstantis

 How many players play?

-The card game Thousand is played by 2, 3, or 4 players.
+The card game Tūkstantis is played by 2, 3, or 4 players.

-Who deals the cards first is usually decided by drawing lots.
-Later, for the next game, the cards are dealt clockwise – the player sitting to the left becomes the dealer.
+The first dealer is usually decided by drawing lots.
+In subsequent rounds, the cards are dealt clockwise, with the player sitting to the left becoming the dealer.

 To be the first to collect the most points – 1000 points.